microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### 2nd-Level Druid Spells

-**Barkskin:**  Grants +2 or higher bonus to AC for 10 min./level.
+**Barkskin:**  Grants +2 bonus to AC for 10 min./level.

-**Gust of Wind:**  Blows away or knocks down smaller creatures.
+**Gust of Wind:**  Blows away or knocks down small-sized creatures.

-**Heat Metal:**  Makes metal so hot it deals 1d4 damage +1/level to those who touch it.
+**Heat Metal:**  Makes metal so hot, it deals 1d4 damage +1/level to those who touch it.

-**Summon Swarm:**  Summons a swarm of bats, rats, or spiders for Knowledge + 2 rounds
+**Summon Swarm:**  Summons a swarm of bats, rats, or spiders for Knowledge + 2 rounds.

 **Tree Shape:**  You look exactly like a tree for 1 hour/level.

-**Warp Wood:**  Bends wood within 20ft. radius.
+**Warp Wood:**  Bends wood within a 20ft. radius.

 ### 3rd-Level Druid Spells

-**Call Lightning:**  Calls down a lightning bolt from the sky dealing 3d6 damage once per round for 10 rounds/level.
+**Call Lightning:**  Calls a lightning storm into an area with a 5ft. radius.
+Lightning bolts come down from the sky dealing 3d6 damage once per round for 1 round/level.

 **Protection from Energy:**  Absorb 12 points/level of damage from one kind of energy for 10 min./level.